jscheiny/safe-units/docs/measures.md

 ## Function Wrappers

 It is often desirable to convert operations on numbers into operations on measures.
-Frequently these functions make no difference on the unit of a value.
+Frequently, these functions make no change on the unit of a value.
 For example, suppose we want to make an absolute value function that operates on measures.
-We'd expect the function perserve the unit of the given measure.
+We'd expect the function perserve the unit of the input.
 We can simply wrap an existing absolute value function using `wrapUnaryFn`:

 ```ts
 const measureAbs = wrapUnaryFn(Math.abs);